Medha375/Medha375/README.md

 - 👋 Hi, I’m @Medha375
 - 👀 I’m interested in machine learning and building AI
-- 🌱 I’m currently learning machine learning algorithms
+- 🌱 I’m currently learning machine learning models
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me smedha146@gmail.com